-The benefits of using vortex pumps
+The benefits of using a vortex pump

 The channel pumps difference